pedrocatre/external-link-tester/README.md

 ## Usage

-Pass name of the configuration file as a command line parameter.
+Pass the name of the configuration file as a command line parameter.
 Note the configuration file needs to be in the root directory of your application.

 Example: `external-link-tester extLinksTester.example.config.js`